INSERTION ORDER TERMS OF BUSINESS

 b.
 Subject to clause 8.a:

 i.
-The 7th Chamber will not be liable (including any liability for the acts or omissions of its officers, employees, agents and subcontractors) whether in contract, tort (including negligence), breach of statutory duty), misrepresentation (whether innocent or negligent), restitution or otherwise for any loss of profits, loss of business, loss or corruption of data, depletion of goodwill or similar losses, increased costs, failure to achieve anticipated savings, or pure economic loss, or for any indirect or consequential loss, costs, damages, charges or expenses however arising; and,
+7C will not be liable (including any liability for the acts or omissions of its officers, employees, agents and subcontractors) whether in contract, tort (including negligence), breach of statutory duty), misrepresentation (whether innocent or negligent), restitution or otherwise for any loss of profits, loss of business, loss or corruption of data, depletion of goodwill or similar losses, increased costs, failure to achieve anticipated savings, or pure economic loss, or for any indirect or consequential loss, costs, damages, charges or expenses however arising; and,

 c.
 All warranties, conditions and other terms implied by statute or common law are, to the fullest extent permitted by law, excluded from this Agreement.